 There are other brain and spinal cord injury programs beyond the ones offered by the Florida Department of ...

 There are other brain and spinal cord injury programs beyond the ones offered by the Florida Department of Health.
 The Florida Spinal Cord Injury Resource Center (FSCIRC) has its own Brain and Spinal Cord Injury Program (which they abbreviate BSCIP).
-As they state on their website, FSCIRC operates as, “The statewide clearinghouse of SCI resource information for persons who have survived an SCI, their families and friends, healthcare professionals, support groups, the media, and the general public.”
+As they , FSCIRC operates as, “The statewide clearinghouse of SCI resource information for persons who have survived an SCI, their families and friends, healthcare professionals, support groups, the media, and the general public.”